Up to date as of

 None of these technologies are perfect and it really depends on priorities as well as money planned to spend.
 OLED brings spectacular contrast and true black colors, but is still struggling with maximum brightness.
 But the real problem here is the price, as this technology is still expensive.
 Another problem would affect gamers and that is high input lag.

 LCD sets are relatively cheap and can produce really bright images when needed, but lacks the contrast and black color reproduction capabilities as the OLED.

-For now and then news watchers or serious gamers I would recommend to go for LCD, but for serious movie watchers I would recommend to go for OLED.
+For news watchers or serious gamers, I would recommend opting for LCD, but for serious movie watchers I would recommend opting for OLED.